 Eric Krszjzaniek is a Ph.D. candidate in Marketing & Sustainable Business Practices at the University of Wyoming.
 Before receiving his M.A. in English and Environment & Natural Resources from the University of Wyoming in 2014, Eric worked for the Midwest Renewable Energy Association in Custer, Wisconsin.
 During his tenure at MREA, Eric worked as Curriculum Coordinator to develop curriculum for the Midwest Solar Training Network, and worked to increase an overall sense of knowledge and belonging as the organization’s Membership & Outreach Coordinator.
 Not at the same time, mind you, but it did seem that way at times.
 What else is there to know, you may wonder?
 Well, there were also Eric’s stints as an Associate Editor on Antique Trader magazine, a term as a County Supervisor of Portage County, a collection of 46 editions of Trivial Pursuit, an adopted cat named Wallace, and a whole lot of time spent in verdant Wisconsin before moving to the dry Mountain West.

-Jeff Parsons, the board Vice President, is the senior attorney for the Western Mining Action Project (WMAP) in Lyons.
+Jeff Parsons, Board Secretary, is the senior attorney for the Western Mining Action Project (WMAP) in Lyons.
 A lifelong Colorado resident, Jeff graduated from the University of Colorado School of Law in 1998 after earning a B.S. from Indiana University-Bloomington in 1995.
 Jeff represents communities, local governments, and Native American tribal clients throughout the West on mining and pollution issues.
 Jeff joined the Colorado Wild board in 2000.

 Josh Pollock wrote Rocky Mountain Wild’s first Endangered Species Act listing petition in 2001 and has been active with the organization ever since.
 Josh was the Conservation Director first at Center for Native Ecosystems and then Rocky Mountain Wild from 2004-2013.
 He served as Executive Director twice, in 2008 and 2011.
 He has researched, written on, and advocated about issues ranging from the conservation of rare plants to habitat impacts from energy development on public lands, climate change impacts to species viability, and reconnecting fragmented habitat and migratory pathways.
 Josh has also worked as a fundraiser and political organizer for other nonprofit conservation organizations, including the Public Interest Research Groups, and has been a high school teacher and wilderness educator with Outward Bound and other schools.
 He holds a B.A. from Wesleyan University and an M.A. from the University of Colorado at Boulder.
 Josh and his wife Leslie and their two children live in Golden.